lindsaykwardell/lindsaykwardell/content/posts/2018-05-24-the-collapse-part-3.md

   - Magic
   - The Folly of Wizards
   - Wizards
-excerpt: Veladion clenched his fists.
+snippet: Veladion clenched his fists.
 “They did it,” he whispered, anger contorting his face.
 “By the gods, they did it.”
 ---
 Niel Rator rode hard, followed closely by Helin and Benan.
 Their horses breath was ragged beneath them, the animals keeping pace despite exhaustion.
 It was only a few more miles until the next town, and Niel had no intention of remaining outdoors tonight.
 The elements, Helin reported, had only intensified in their fear.